 Medical Editor: John P. Cunha, DO, FACOEP

-Duricef (cefadroxil) is used to treat many different types of infections caused by bacteria.
-It is in a group of drugs called cephalosporin antibiotics.
+Duricef (cefadroxil) is a cephalosporin antibiotic used to treat many different types of infections caused by bacteria.
 The brand name Duricef is discontinued, and cefadroxil is available in generic form.
-Common side effects include stomach upset, nausea, vomiting, or diarrhea.
+Common side effects of Duricef (cefadroxil) include:

 Our Duricef (cefadroxil) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.